-Chris has more than 25 years of teaching experience and has graduated two classes at Prairie Hill.
+Chris has more than 25 years of teaching experience and has graduated three classes at Prairie Hill.
 She has deep roots in the Waldorf, Anthroposophical and Biodynamic movements in Wisconsin along with her extended family.
 Chris’s mom, Ruth, attended a Waldorf school as a child and her parents were friends of Rudolf Steiner, Waldorf founder.
 She attended a Waldorf High School in Germany as well.

 Chris completed her B.S. in Elementary education from the University of Wisconsin, Eau Claire, and holds her Wisconsin teaching license.
 She has completed coursework in Developmental Reading, Environmental Education in the classroom, and Language Acquisition of a Bilingual Child at the University of Wisconsin-Whitewater, and Teaching the Gifted and Talented from Carroll University.
 She has completed grade intensives at Rudolf Steiner College and Sunbridge College.